Best FPV drones 2024: Take the ultimate level of control

 🔎 The Cetus X is BetaFPV’s top-of-the-line Cetus kit with everything you need to get started in FPV with a drone that’s suitable for absolute FPV beginners but is still powerful enough and maneuverable to satisfy more experienced FPV pilots. ★★★★½

-There are two versions available and the one we reviewed is the Cetus FC version which features position hold, hovering and emergency landing in Normal flight mode.
-This makes the drone behave more like a camera drone than an FPV drone, which is great for getting used to using FPV goggles, and beyond this, the most useful mode is Manual/Acro where the Cetus X is powerful enough to perform freestyle tricks such as rolls, flips and dives etc.
+These features make the Cetus X behave more like a camera drone than a FPV drone, which is great for getting used to using FPV goggles.
+Beyond this, the most useful mode is Manual/Acro where the Cetus X is powerful enough to perform freestyle tricks such as rolls, flips and dives etc.

-The battery life is pretty short, lasting around 5 minutes per set of batteries, which is typical for microwhoop FPV drones.
-It takes about 20 minutes to recharge, and you can get extra flight time by purchasing more batteries.
-The Cetus X is a strong and fun drone, with better endurance and power than the other three Cetus models.
+The Cetus X is a powerful and fun drone, with better endurance and power than the other three Cetus models.
 Plus, it comes with goggles that can record the 480p FPV video feed.

 Swipe to scroll horizontally